kantubhuktharohith/amrita-study-hub/README.md

 # 🚀 Project Name

-A modern web application built with React, TypeScript, and Tailwind CSS, powered by Lovable for rapid development and deployment.
+A modern web application built with React, TypeScript, and Tailwind CSS.

 ## 📋 Overview